ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 The format of the downloaded data is compressed JSON.

-For example:
+For example,

 ```
-$ ibmcloud at events download -o events.log 21b19aeb-3d32-4c60-b912-517609c62db2
+$ ibmcloud at download -o events.log 21b19aeb-3d32-4c60-b912-517609c62db2
  6.70 KiB / 3.06 KiB [================================================================================================================================================================] 219.03% 8.60 MiB/s 0s
 Download Successful
 ```
 {: screen}

-The progress indicator moves from 0 to 100% as the events download.
+The progress indicator moves 0 - 100% as the events download.

-To learn more about the `ibmcloud at download` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#download).
+To learn more about the `ibmcloud at download` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference?topic=cloud-activity-tracker-at_cli_cloud#download).

-Use `ibmcloud at help download` to get help from the command line.
+Use `ibmcloud at help download` to get help from the command-line.

-## Step 5: Delete the session
+## Step 5.
+Delete the session
 {: #tutorial2_step5}

 After the download completes, delete the session.
 Run the following command: